awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-As shown in this example, when you configure access control for the user access policy and the DAX cluster access policy, you must fully\-understand the end\-to\-end access to ensure that the principle of least privilege is observed\.
-You must also ensure that giving a user access to a DAX cluster does not subvert previously established access control policies\.
+As this example shows, when you configure access control for the user access policy and the DAX cluster access policy, you must fully understand the end\-to\-end access to ensure that the principle of least privilege is observed\.
+Also ensure that giving a user access to a DAX cluster does not subvert previously established access control policies\.